… have you found yours?

 It’s interesting to think about where this trend can lead you as an interpreter or writer.
 If you are no longer an authority on your subject (at least within the conventions of the presentation or written article), what are you?
 It seems to me that you become a co-discoverer, a fellow learner, one who perhaps asks questions and keeps the conversation rolling along.
 When the interpretive voice sits at the low end of the authority axis, it’s the participants themselves who must bring the insight to light.
 Which can make for some very exciting and memorable experiences.

 When I go to an interpretive program, I do want to think and reflect and sometimes even speak and engage.
 But I only want to hear what other visitors have to say if it injects insight or fact into the discussion.
-And frankly I DO expect the interpreter to know something about the subject; why on earth would I pay for his/her time otherwise?
+And frankly I DO expect the interpreter to know something about the subject; why on earth would I pay for their time otherwise?

 That said, interpreters have always been co-discoverers and facilitators, and when you see a talented facilitator at work, the effect is energizing and empowering.

 Kathleen McLean has done some terrific writing on the subject of authority in interpretive dialogue; I really recommend you read her article before starting to evaluate your own interpretive voice and the role of authority within it.
 (See what I did there?
 I just nudged myself down on the authority axis, to make room for Ms McLean.)

 And for a few examples of writers who sit at different points on the authority axis:

 I enjoyed this article over the Christmas holidays: this writer has a unique “I know science but I don’t know eggnog” voice.
 I’d place it sort of centre-left on the authority axis, left being co-learner and right being definitive authority.